chemkg/chemrof/src/schema/chemont-docs/index.md

     * [allotropic analog of](allotropic_analog_of.md) - relationship that holds between two allotropes, where both allotropes are allotropes of the same element
     * [chemical isomer of](chemical_isomer_of.md) - a relationship that holds between two forms of a parent molecule with identical chemical formulas but distinct arrangements of atoms in space
        * [stereoisomer of](stereoisomer_of.md) - a relationship that holds between two forms of the 'same' molecule with identical chemical formulas but different bonds
+          * [diastereoisomers of](diastereoisomers_of.md) - A stereoisomer non-mirror image non-identical stereoisomers
+             * [epimer of](epimer_of.md) - A diastereoisomer of relationship in which the isomers differ at only one stereocenter
           * [enantiomer of](enantiomer_of.md) - a stereoisomer relationship where the two forms are mirror images of one another
        * [structural isomer of](structural_isomer_of.md) - a relationship that holds between two forms of the 'same' molecule with identical chemical formulas but different bonding patterns
           * [functional isomer of](functional_isomer_of.md) - structural isomers that have the same molecular formula (that is, the same number of atoms of the same elements), but the atoms are connected in different ways so that the groupings are dissimilar.